StackVista/stackstate-docs/stackpacks/integrations/solarwinds.md

 #### Topology

-The SolarWinds Orion server can contain different modules suitable for data retrieval by the StackState SolarWinds integration.
+The SolarWinds server can contain different modules suitable for data retrieval by the StackState SolarWinds integration.

 * **Network Performance Monitor (NPM) module** - provides information about nodes, interfaces and layer-2 topology information for network devices.
 Layer-2 topology information for non-network devices is only available when the User Device Tracker (UDT) SolarWinds module is installed.